adonisjs/legacy-docs/3.0/database-setup.md

 #### MariaDB

-MariaDB binding should be installed before using the mariadb connection.
+MariaDB binding should be installed before using the MariaDB connection.

 [client:mariasql](https://www.npmjs.com/package/mariasql)